johnmackintosh/metallicaRt/readme.md

 On a whim, this is a collection of colour palettes based on Metallica album covers.

+Each is named using an abbreviation of the relevant album.

 ## Why?

 Because I saw [this